Kernel-Based Distributed Q-Learning: A Scalable Reinforcement Learning Approach for Dynamic Treatment Regimes: Simulations

-The experimental settings of the simulation are first introduced.
-We generate a dataset of $N=10000$ trajectories for training and tested the policy $\pi=({\pi}_1,{\pi}_2,{\pi}_3)$ by generating $1000$ new trajectories in which the treatment of the $i$th stage accords with $\pi_i$.
-For KRR-DRT and DKRR-DRT, the parameter $\lambda$ is chosen from the set $\{\frac{1}{2^q}|\frac{1}{2^q}>\frac{1}{2N}, q=0,1,2,\cdots\}$, and the kernel width $\sigma$ is chosen from a set of 20 values drawn in an equally spaced logarithmic interval $[0.001,1]$.
-For DNN-DRT, the number of hidden layers, the neuron number in the hidden layers, and the number of epochs are chosen from the sets $\{1,2,3,4\}$, $\{10,20,\cdots,100\}$, and $\{2000,4000,\cdots,10000\}$, respectively.
-LS-DRT has no parameters that require tuning.
-The expected value of survival time is estimated using the mean of the survival time of the $1000$ patients.
-For each method with the best parameters, we conduct the simulation $500$ times and record the average value of the estimated mean survival time for evaluation. \footnotemark[1] In the following, we give some comparisons from aspects of nondistributed and distributed Q-learning.
+We generate a dataset of $N=10000$ trajectories for training and test the policy $\pi=({\pi}_1,{\pi}_2,{\pi}_3)$ by generating $1000$ new trajectories in which the treatment of the $i$-th stage accords with $\pi_i$.
+Eight fixed treatments, where $\pi=(a_1,a_2,a_3)$ for $a_i\in\{A,B\}$, are used for baseline.
+For KRR-DRT and DKRR-DRT, the regularization parameter $\lambda$ is chosen from the set $\left\{\frac{1}{2^q}|\frac{1}{2^q}>\frac{1}{2N}, q=0,1,2,\cdots\right\}$, and the kernel width $\sigma$ is chosen from a set of 20 values drawn in an equally spaced logarithmic interval $[0.001,1]$. {For DNN-DRT and PG-related methods, the number of hidden layers and the neuron number in each hidden layer are chosen from the sets $\{1,2,3,4\}$ and $\{10,20,\cdots,100\}$, respectively.
+Additionally, the number of training epochs for DNN-DRT and the maximum number of episodes for PG-related methods are both chosen from the set $\{2000,4000,\cdots,10000\}$.} The expected value of survival time is estimated using the mean of the survival time of the $1000$ patients.
+For each method with the best parameters, we conduct the simulation $500$ times and record the average value of the estimated mean survival time for evaluation. \footnotemark[1]